kurniaeliazar/videola-android-sdk-examples/README.md

 Usage
 -----
-The snippet below showcases launching a Videola call screen using the `demo` client ID that limits all calls to 5 minutes.
+The snippet below showcases launching a Videola.io call screen using the `demo` client ID that limits all calls to 5 minutes.
 The snippet uses a token signing endpoint provided by us; you will need your own server-side signing implementation in production.
 See [SDK Authentication](https://videola.io/docs/android-sdk/authentication/) for details.

 ```
-private val SIGNER_URL = "https://api-demo.gruveo.com/signer"
+private val SIGNER_URL = "https://demo.videola.io/signer"

 override fun onCreate(savedInstanceState: Bundle?) {
     ...